-- Often pediatric patients have no external signs of trauma. - Hypotension is a very late sign for shock in the pediatric patient.
+- Booster seats are not adequate spinal immobilization - Often pediatric patients have no external signs of trauma. - Hypotension is a very late sign for shock in the pediatric patient.
 The following are earlier indicators that a patient may be hypovolemic: altered mental status, pallor, peripheral pulses, capillary refill, tachypnea, and tachycardia.

-TRAUMA: MAJOR/MULTI-SYSTEM
+TRAUMA: MAJOR